miniufo/xinvert/paper.md

 # Summary

 `xinvert` is an open-source and uesr-friendly Python package that enables GFD scientists or interested amateurs to solve all possible GFD problems in a numerical fashion.
 With the ecosystem of open-source python packages, in particular `xarray` [@Hoyer:2017], `dask` [@Rocklin:2015], and `numba` [@Lam:2015], it is able to satisfy the above requirements:
-- User APIs (Table 1) are very close to the equations: unknowns are on the left-hand side of the equal sign `=`, whereas the known forcing functions are on its right-hand side (other known coefficients are also on the left-hand side and are passed in through `mParams`);
+- User APIs \autoref{table:1} are very close to the equations: unknowns are on the left-hand side of the equal sign `=`, whereas the known forcing functions are on its right-hand side (other known coefficients are also on the left-hand side and are passed in through `mParams`);
 - Passing a single `xarray.DataArray` is usually enough for the inversion.
 Coordinates information is already encapsulated and thus reducing the length of the parameter list.
 In addition, paramters in `mParams` can be either a constant, or varying with a specific dimension (like Coriolis parameter $f$), or fully varying with space and time, due to the use of `xarray`'s [@Hoyer:2017] broadcasting capability;
 - This package leverages `numba` [@Lam:2015], `xarray` [@Hoyer:2017], and `dask` [@Rocklin:2015] to support Just-In-Time (JIT) compilation, multi-core, and out-of-core computations, and therefore greatly increases the speed and efficiency of the inversion.